Linamar posts higher quarterly results as sales climb

-TORONTO, March 5 Linamar Corp, Canada's second-biggest auto parts maker, reported higher net earnings for the fourth quarter on Wednesday, bolstered by stronger sales in North America, Asia and Europe.
+TORONTO Linamar Corp (LNR.TO), Canada's second-biggest auto parts maker, reported higher net earnings for the fourth quarter on Wednesday, bolstered by stronger sales in North America, Asia and Europe.

 Net earnings attributable to shareholders rose to C$68.7 million, or C$1.06 per share, more than double the C$30.7 million, or 47 Canadian cents per share, the company earned during the same period a year ago.